H-J-Uijterlinde/MineSweeper/README.md

 # 24-06-2019
 The backlog filled pretty quickly, with interesting additions, so I decided to do a second short sprint.
 I added several new options to the game.
 Most notably the score panel, which keeps track of the remaining tiles, and the time elapsed.
 The logic of the game was also changed, the first click can never be a bomb.
 The abstraction of the gamefield gets created only after the first click.

+# 28-06-2019
+Implemented several new options.
+I created an api to add highscores.
+I also created a RESTfull webservice which is able to store and retrieve high scores from a database.
+The REST api is deployed on heroku, so when playing the game, you can actually compete against other players.
+For now I consider this project finished.